Hasodikis/GA-Z370-HD3-Hackitosh-BIG-SUR/README.md

 Everything works

-One minor ACPI errors (I dont even bother to fix it)
+One minor ACPI error (I dont even bother to fix it)

 Fill in PlatformInfo in config.plist